 dmesg (Displays all the kernel output since boot.
 It’s pretty difficult to read, but sometimes you see things in there about the wifi getting disconnected and so forth.)

-uptime (Show how long the system is running and show load average of last minute/5 minutes/15 minutes)
+uptime (Shows how long the system has been running and the load average of last minute/5 minutes/15 minutes)

 crontab -l (Display cron jobs)